lhsazevedo/asmlingo/README.md

 ## Features

 - Interactive challenges for learning assembly.
+- Extensible challenge system (only gap-fill implemented for now).
 - Progress tracking.
-- Guest mode with optional user promotion (Sign In to save your progress).
+- Guest mode with optional user promotion (Sign Up to save your progress).
 - Responsive desing with CSS Modules for component styling and Tailwind CSS common utility classes.
 - Animated challenge transition with Framer Motion.